bjorg/RadiantPi/ReadMe.md

 ## Features

-* See model number and software revision
+* See model number and software revision.
 * Edit labels for inputs, custom modes, CMS, and styles.

 ## App Setup